 Pernille With Madsen

-This year Pernille With Madsen builds on her dreamlike installation in the old Riding Hall, first developed for Season One.
 Retaining traces of its past as both a performance space and grain store, the hall becomes a frame through which to explore how we construct and understand history.
-Bending our bodies to glimpse and gaze, the installation points towards endless possibilities for discovery.
+Toying with notions of authenticity and authorship, With Madsen unpicks conventions to “massage the imagination”.

-Excavating the remains of three grain silos, With Madsen unearths the disembodied toes of a classical statue, partially buried in sand.
+With Madsen reimagines the Riding Hall as the stage for an archeological dig.
+Excavating the remains of three grain silos, she unearths the disembodied toes of a classical statue, partially buried in sand.
 Vast in scale and encased in faux marble, the installation slips between illusion and actuality, sculpture and relic.
 A doorway, sealed with a gold plate, distils the work’s seductive pull: With Madsen presents an imaginary past, only to expose the artifice that lures us in.

 “Western culture is still bound by the ideals of the Enlightenment – believing that we can order and oversee all life.
 As individuals, we believe in what we are presented with – the earth is round; there are microscopic ‘bears’ that can tolerate -50°F – even if it is not something "we have seen with our own eyes".
 I want to bring a different kind of attention to organic life, as something beyond scientific evidence.
 To open the imagination to the fantastic.”